The Atlanta Journal-Constitution: Controversy

-In 1996, The Atlanta Journal-Constitution was the first newspaper to report on Centennial Olympic Park bombing hero Richard Jewell being accused of actually being the bomber, citing leaked information of the Federal Bureau of Investigation.
-Even after Jewell was cleared of any accusations by the FBI, the AJC refused to issue an apology and still remains the only paper to have not retracted their story falsely accusing him of terrorism.
+In 1996, The Atlanta Journal-Constitution was the first newspaper to report on Centennial Olympic Park bombing hero Richard Jewell being accused of actually being the bomber, citing leaked information from the Federal Bureau of Investigation.
+Even after Jewell was cleared of any accusations by the FBI, the AJC refused to issue an apology and remains the only paper to have not retracted their story by Kathy Scruggs and Ron Martz falsely accusing him of terrorism.
 The court case regarding this has been dropped after the death of both Richard Jewell and the initial reporter.
+Jewell died not long after from diabetes due to poor eating habits that escalated after he was accused.

 Organization of the newspaper

 The Atlanta Journal-Constitution has four major sections daily.
 On Sundays, it has additional sections.
-The main section usually consists of Georgia news, national news, international news, and business news.
+The main section usually consists of Georgia, national, international, and business news.
 The Metro section includes major headlines from the Metro Atlanta area.
 The Metro section usually reports the weather forecast.
 The Sports section reports sports-related news.
 Before social media became popular, the Metro and Sports sections contained "The Vent" features, where readers expressed opinions about current events.
-The Living section contains articles, recipes, reviews, movie times, and puzzles including Sudoku, crossword puzzle, and word scramble; plus a full page of color comics daily.
+The Living section contains articles, recipes, reviews, movie times, and puzzles, including Sudoku, crossword puzzle, and word scramble, plus a full page of color comics daily.
 Comics are printed in a separate section in Sunday editions.